FSMA Curriculum

 Private Lessons

-Each student receives two weekly lessons from their teacher.
-With faculty hailing from Oberlin Conservatory, DePaul University School of Music, Music Institute of Chicago, Lyric Opera of Chicago, Milwaukee Symphony Orchestra, Grant Park Music Festival, and more, you know that your 4 weeks of study will take you far!
+Each student receives 2 weekly lessons from their teacher.
+With faculty hailing from Oberlin Conservatory, Manhattan School of Music, University of Utah, Cincinnati Symphony, Lyric Opera of Chicago, Milwaukee Symphony Orchestra, Los Angeles Opera, Grant Park Music Festival, and more, you know that your 4 weeks of study will take you far!

 Performance Classes